 Buffy the Vampire Slayer represents a turning point in the history of television series.
 In addition to its national and international popularity, the series led to a structural change in the production of television series.
-By placing the audience in the footsteps of a heroine who broke the mould of Hollywood simple storylines, the creator of the series paved the way for new forms of fiction rejecting gender stereotypes.
-The series also marked an important moment in the search for legitimacy of the series format by building communities base, and demonstrating how popular culture products can be used to engage in political debate about our societies.
+By placing the audience in the footsteps of a heroine

+4 Katharine Schwab, The Rise of Buffy Studies, The Atlantic, october 1st, 2015.
+5 Joss Whedon, New-York Times, Interview, may 16, 2003. who broke the mould of Hollywood simple storylines, the creator of the series paved the way for new forms of fiction rejecting gender stereotypes.
+The series also marked an important moment in the search for legitimacy of the series format by building communities beyond its fan base, and thereby demonstrating how popular culture products can be used to engage in political debate about our societies.